 Criterion score: 0.5 info

 Most tuna stocks range across and are accessed by numerous coastal states, making harmonised and effective management of these individual stocks very difficult.
 As a result, intergovernmental Regional Fisheries Management Organisations (RFMOs) have been established.
 There are five main tuna RFMOs worldwide and it is their responsibility to carry out data collection, scientific monitoring and management of these fisheries.
 The tuna fisheries in the Western and Central Pacific Ocean (WCPO) are managed by the Western and Central Pacific Fisheries Commission (WCPFC).
 Whilst the RFMOs are responsible for the development of management and conservation measures, the degree to which they are implemented, monitored and enforced still varies significantly between coastal states.
 For this reason, it is important to choose tuna that has been caught by vessels that are well regulated by their flag state.
-There is a WWF coordinated Fisheries Improvement Project (FIP) for some local handline fleets in the Philippines - the Partnership Project Towards Sustainable Tuna (PPTST).
-The project aims to get the fishery to MSC application by 2017, and is working on numerous aspects including monitoring and reporting.
+There are several fishery improvement projects for handline fleets in the Philippines, Indonesia, and Vietnam.
+Most are making improvements to management and fishing practices and seeing results on the water.

 WCPFC has put in place a lower limit for the spawning biomass of bigeye, skipjack, and yellowfin tuna of 20 percent of unfished levels (SB/SBF=0, aka spawning biomass depletion ratio), below which the stock should not fall.
 For skipjack there is also an interim target of 50 percent of unfished levels, which was adopted in 2015 and has been reached.
 The scientific committee recommends reducing fishing mortality on juvenile bigeye and yellowfin in the tropics, through preventing increases in overall fishing mortality, until targets for these two stocks can be agreed.
 The commission is looking to establish harvest strategies for key fisheries and stocks but has not yet completed this work and so, as of January 2018, a bridging measure is in force to manage bigeye, yellowfin and skipjack - the measure lasts until harvest strategies are in place or until February 2021.
 As part of this, spawning biomass depletion ratios for bigeye and yellowfin are to be maintained at recent levels (the average from 2012-2015) and skipjack at 50 percent.
 The bridging measure includes a number of new measures and consolidates some pre-existing ones, and is outlined below.